mokolabs/trucker_sample_app/README.markdown

 3. Run mysql -u root trucker_legacy < db/old_blog_posts.sql to import your legacy data.

+4. Run rake db:migrate to create the Post table.

-4. Run script/server to launch the app.
+5. Run script/server to launch the app.

-4. Run rake db:migrate:posts to migrate some old blog posts.
+6. Run rake db:migrate:posts to migrate some old blog posts.

-5. That's it!
+7. That's it!

 More Info